Celger/oriel-cornerstone-260/README.md

 ## Monochromator
 Represents a monochromator.

-+ **Monochromator( port, timeout = 5 ):** Creates a new monochromator for the device at the specificed port, with the provided communication timeout.
++ **Monochromator( addr = None, timeout = 5, read_delay = 0.1 ):** Creates a new monochromator for the device at the specificed address, with the provided communication timeout and the delay of the read operation.

 ### Methods